HarishKumar097/test-package/README.md

 console.log("Live Stream Playback Policy:", getLiveStreamPlaybackPolicy);
 ```

 ### 2.4.
-Manage Live Stream Simulcast
+Manage Live Stream Simulcast:

-#### Initiate Live Stream Simulcast
+#### Initiate Live Stream Simulcast:

 Use the `initiateLiveStreamSimulcast` method to create a new simulcast for a live stream.
 Provide the stream ID and simulcast payload with the URL and stream key.
-For more details, refer to the [Create Simulcast of Stream](https://docs.fastpix.io/reference/create-simulcast-of-stream) API documentation.
+For more details, refer to the [Create a simulcast](https://docs.fastpix.io/reference/create-simulcast-of-stream) API documentation.

 ```javascript
 const simulcastPayload = {